filecoin-project/specs/src/systems/filecoin_blockchain/blockchain/block_producer.md

     - M has received B4 from the network, mined atop {B1,B2,B3}
 - New Round with M mining atop B4

-Anytime a miner receives new blocks, it should evaluate which is the heaviest TipSet it knows about and mine atop it.
+Anytime a miner receives new blocks, it should evaluate which is the heaviest Tipset it knows about and mine atop it.

 ## Block Creation